kerryzhu108/Etherea/deliverable-2/iteration-02-review.md

 Were there change requests?

-* The only changes requested were UI tweaks such as having the daily tasks display a checkmark instead of dissapear, and also additional infographics to display when the users select their tasks.
+* The only changes requested were UI tweaks such as having the daily tasks display a checkmark instead of dissapear, and also additional infographics to display when the users select their tasks, and display points for the tasks after a user has chosen them.

 What did you learn from the demo from either a process or product perspective?